icicle-lang/icicle/README.md

 to Icicle's optimisations is a talk by one of its authors, Jacob Stanley:
 [Icicle: The Highs and Lows of Optimising DSLs].

-<a name="stability">1</a>: Actually, this isn't numerically stable, in the
-  icicle prelude, we use a more robust version.

   [ambling]: https://github.com/ambiata/icicle/blob/master/doc/user/ambling.md
-  [Icicle: The Highs and Lows of Optimising DSLs]: https://www.youtube.com/watch?v=ZuCRgghVR1Q
+  [Icicle: The Highs and Lows of Optimising DSLs]: http://cufp.org/2016/the-highs-and-lows-of-optimising-dsls.html